toddbranch/ECE382/labs/lab5/index.md

 To achieve Required Functionality, you must implement the game as described in The Basic Idea.

-Button presses must be handled via interrupts.
+In the spirit of open source software, you're free to use any LCD library you find on Github.

 The two-second between-move time limit must also be handled via an interrupt and the Timer_A subsystem.

 Remember, program time spent inside ISRs should be minimized!
 Remember to effectively debounce your buttons!

+You must place your code under version control on git and push your repo to Github.

 ### B Functionality

 In addition to Required Functionality, your game must allow users to move up and down with two different push buttons.
 Your game must place two mines in random positions on the board (represented by an "x") that players must navigate around.
 If a player navigates onto a bomb, the game is over.
-The edges of the screen are also mined - if the player runs into an edge, the game is over.
 Display a creative message if a player steps on a mine (i.e. "BOOM!"), then the game over screen.

-When the player wins, sound the buzzer on the Geek Box!

-**TODO: give details on Geek Box buzzer**
+You must also handle button pushes via interrupts, not polling.

+### A Functionality

-Include logic in your program that ensures the game is winnable!
+(5 pts) Include logic in your program that ensures the game is winnable!
 You can't have obstacles stacked on top of or diagonal to one another - players couldn't get around them.

-The buzzer should be turned off when the player starts a new game.

-### A Functionality

 (5 pts) This game is too easy!
-Add additional features that make the game more challenging.
+Add an additional feature that makes the game more challenging.
 Be creative!
 Simply making the time limit shorter will not receive any credit.
-You can receive between 1 and 5 pts depending on the features you add - at your instructor's discretion!

-(5 pts) In addition to B Functionality, you must place the MSP430 into the lowest possible power mode between interrupts.
+(5 pts) Place the MSP430 into the lowest possible power mode between interrupts.
 It should "wake up" on interrupt and return to the low power mode once the interrupt is handled.

-Show that it's in a low power mode using a multimeter (i.e. contrast a program running in normal mode vs your low power program).
+**Note:** There's the potential for 5 bonus points if you implement all of the features of A Functionality.

 ## Prelab